pgroenbaek/budgie-webcam-applet/README.md

 - **Conventional commits:** Please use structured commit messages for the squash merge commit, e.g., `feat: add new feature` or `fix: resolve bug in widget`.
 - **PR reviews:** PRs must be reviewed by a maintainer with write access before merging.

-By following this workflow, the project is kept organized and welcoming for all contributors.
+The project is kept organized and welcoming for all contributors by following this workflow.
 Feel free to open issues, suggest features or submit a PR.

 More details are available in the [contribution guidelines](/CONTRIBUTING.md).